 Few on the Washington Wine scene can claim ‘rockstar’ status.
 A native Walla Wallan, who has been making acclaimed wines since 1998, drawing inspiration from his underground musical ethos of honesty, integrity, and intuition.
 The connection between wine and music is indisputable—just ask Jamie.

 As Jamie Brown will gladly concede, his love and knowledge of making music has helped him become an intuitive winemaker.
 “Just as songwriting to me means anticipating a melody without changing its natural direction; winemaking entails appreciating what nature gives you in order to shape the way a wine is made.”

-With a nose for great, ‘old world’ wines and a desire to learn more, Jamie was drawn back to the Walla Walla Valley to study the art of winemaking alongside winemakers such as Rusty Figgins (Glen Fiona), Eric Dunham (Dunham Cellars), and Jean François Pellet (Pepper Bridge, Amavi), before earning his first reviews as the winemaker at James Leigh Cellars.
+With a nose for great, ‘balanced and food friendly’ wines and a desire to learn more, Jamie was drawn back to the Walla Walla Valley to study the art of winemaking alongside winemakers such as Rusty Figgins (Glen Fiona), Eric Dunham (Dunham Cellars), and Jean François Pellet (Pepper Bridge, Amavi), before earning his first reviews as the winemaker at James Leigh Cellars in 2000.

 Jamie has extensive experience in the vineyards, having developed and managed several vineyards over the years including Forgotten Hills, Old Stones, Markham Banks (now SJR), Mars Hill (now Bob Healy), Sinclair, and our latest site, Waterstone vineyard located in ‘The Rocks District of Milton-Freewater’.
 As Jamie would attest, wine is indeed made in the vineyard.